Invariant measures concentrated on countable structures: Structures admitting invariant measures

 \subsubsection{Countable infinite ultrahomogeneous permutations}

 \ \\

-Finite permutations have a useful interpretation as structures in a language with two binary relation symbols \cite{MR2028272} (see \cite[\S4.1]{cherlin} for a discussion).
-A permutation $\sigma$ on $\{1, \ldots, n\}$ can be viewed as two linear orders, $<$ and $\prec$, on $\{1, \ldots, n\}$, where $<$ is the usual order, and where $\prec$ is given by the permuted order, i.e., $\sigma(a) \prec \sigma(b)$ if and only if $a < b$.
-This view of permutations extends to infinite structures that consist of a single infinite set endowed with two linear orders; such structures describe relative finite rearrangements without completely determining a permutation on the set.
+Finite permutations have a standard interpretation as structures in a language with two binary relation symbols \cite{MR2028272} (see \cite[\S4.1]{cherlin} for a discussion).
+A permutation $\sigma$ on $\{1, \ldots, n\}$ can be viewed as two linear orders, $<$ and $\lhd$, on $\{1, \ldots, n\}$, where $<$ is the usual order, and $\lhd$ is the permuted order, i.e., $\sigma(a) \lhd \sigma(b)$ if and only if $a < b$.
+One may extend this perspective on permutations to the infinite case, and consider structures that consist of a single infinite set endowed with two linear orders.
+Such structures describe relative finite rearrangements without completely determining a permutation on the infinite set.
 The countable infinite ultrahomogeneous permutations, so defined, have been classified by Cameron \cite{MR2028272} as follows.

 \begin{enumerate} \item[\emph{(a)}] The rationals, i.e., where each linear order has order type $\Rationals$ and they are equal to each other. \item[\emph{(b)}] The reversed rationals, i.e., where each linear order has order type $\Rationals$ and the second is the reverse of the first. \item[\emph{(c)}] Rational blocks of reversed rationals, i.e., where each linear order is the lexicographic product of $\Rationals$ with itself, and the second order is the reverse of the first \emph{within} each block. \item[\emph{(d)}] Reversed rational blocks of rationals, i.e., where each linear order is the lexicographic product of $\Rationals$ with itself, and the second order is the reverse of the first \emph{between} the blocks. \item[\emph{(e)}] The countable universal ultrahomogeneous permutation. \end{enumerate}